dhakajack/cerveaux/README.md

 	come along for the ride.
 Be sure to install them into your local copy of inform when you compile.

-	3. Launch the Inform IDE and load the cerveux.inform project.
+	3. Launch the Inform IDE and load the cerveaux.inform project.
 The source code should be visible, and it should compile fine.
 [Make	sure that Inform's settings are are set to "Glulx" as the target VM.]